skhal/lab/cluster/doc/jail/bootstrap.md

 Network
 -------

-Jails use vnet(9), virtual network, to isolate networking setup from the host environment.
+Jails use vnet(9), virtual network, to isolate networking setup from the host environment ([ref](https://www.freebsdhandbook.com/advanced-networking#network-bridging)).
 Use if_bridge(4) to connect networks - network interfaces that are UP and connected to the bridge in the UP state can pass packets.

 Setup two bridges to separate local and Internet traffic.